meteorhacks/meteorhacks.github.io/_posts/2013-11-27-improved-async-utilities-in-meteor-npm.md

 layout: blog
 title: "Improved Async Utilities in Meteor-NPM"
 category: blog
 summery: "Meteor-NPM supercharged with a set of new Async Utilities.
-Now it's even more simpler to use async style apis with Meteor"
+Now it's even more simpler to use async style apis with Meteor."
 ---

 Since its release a few months ago, [meteor-npm](https://github.com/arunoda/meteor-npm) has brought better integration of NPM packages into Meteor apps.
 The package shipped with a helper called `Meteor.sync` which allowed developers to use callback-style async APIs with Meteor.
 This is demonstrated below: